Cold boot attack: Ineffective countermeasures

 Memory scrambling may be used to minimize undesirable parasitic effects of semiconductors as a feature of modern Intel Core processors.

 However, because the scrambling is only used to decorrelate any patterns within the memory contents, the memory can be descrambled via a descrambling attack.
 Hence, memory scrambling is not a viable mitigation against cold boot attacks.

 Sleep mode provides no additional protection against a cold boot attack because data typically still resides in memory while in this state.
 As such, full disk encryption products are still vulnerable to attack because the keys reside in memory and do not need to be re-entered once the machine resumes from a low power state.

-Although limiting the boot device options in the BIOS may make it slightly less easy to boot another operating system, firmware in modern chipsets tends to allow the user to override the boot device during POST by pressing a specified hot key.
+Although limiting the boot device options in the BIOS may make it slightly harder to boot another operating system, firmware in modern chipsets tends to allow the user to override the boot device during POST by pressing a specified hot key.
 Limiting the boot device options will not prevent the memory module from being removed from the system and read back on an alternative system either.
 In addition, most chipsets provide a recovery mechanism that allows the BIOS settings to be reset to default even if they are protected with a password.
 The BIOS settings can also be modified while the system is running to circumvent any protections enforced by it, such as memory wiping or locking the boot device.

 Smartphones

 The cold boot attack can be adapted and carried out in a similar manner on Android smartphones.
-Since smartphones lack a reset button, a cold boot can be performed by disconnecting the phone's battery to force a hard reset.
+A cold boot can be performed by disconnecting the phone's battery to force a hard reset or holding down the power button.
 The smartphone is then flashed with an operating system image that can perform a memory dump.
 Typically, the smartphone is connected to an attacker's machine using a USB port.

 Typically, Android smartphones securely erase encryption keys from random-access memory when the phone is locked.
 This reduces the risk of an attacker being able to retrieve the keys from memory, even if they succeeded in executing a cold boot attack against the phone.